ewosborne/adctl/README.md

 #### update
 Takes two flags, `-b/--block` and `-u/--unblock`.
 Arguments are the ID of the service (the second item in the tuples returned by `service list all`) in the form of a CSV.
-Returns the equivalent of `adctl service list blocked`.
+Returns the equivalent of `adctl service list blocked`. `-u/--unblock` can also take the keyword `all` to disable all service blocking.  `-b/--block` cannot.

     adctl service update -b="yy,reddit" --unblock=4chan
     {